GeorgeJopson/Warfare-Simulator/README.md

-## Getting Started
+## Warfare Simulator

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a fantasy warfare simulator using the rules in Kingdoms and Warfare (published by MCDM).

 ## Folder Structure